 ROTATING BUILDING GEOMETRY

 Cove.tool has rotation options for geometry paths, and each of the rotations inputs will only impact the data relevant to their geometry path.
-If the user is following the manual mode path of inputying building geometry manually, they can rotate their building by using the Rotate Building drop-down.
+If the user is following the manual mode path of inputting building geometry manually, they can rotate their building by using the Rotate Building drop-down.
 This command allows users to rotate their project by 45 degrees increments.
-The 45 degree increments are used because of the insignificant difference a change below 45 degrees rotation would have on the final EUI for a manually input model.
+The 45-degree increments are used because of the insignificant difference a change below 45 degrees rotation would have on the final EUI for a manual input model.
 This is expanded upon in our White Paper, found here, titled "How do minor orientation changes impact the building EUI?"

 Manual Mode (above), 3D Mode (below)